sagrawalx/sagrawalx.github.io/teaching/sp20-b6_ma117/labsols/index.md

 ## On Your Own

 1. The data is from years 1940-2002.
 There are 63 rows and 3 columns; the column names are "year," "boys," and "girls."
-2. The data is on a similar scale: Arbuthnot's data ran for 82 years, while this data runs for 63.
+2. The size of the data matrices are similar: Arbuthnot's data ran for 82 years, while this data runs for 63.

+    Note: Some students might interpret the question to be asking if the *birth counts* are on a similar scale.
+And the birth counts are not really on a similar scale: the present data set counts births in the millions, while Arbuthnot's counts births in the thousands.
+The question is a little vague (What does "these counts" mean?
+Is it the birth counts of this new data set, or is it referring back to the count of observations in the data matrix?), so either interpretation is probably okay.

 3. There's a generally decreasing trend in the ratio, but it stays above 1.

 	![](1-o3.png)